Thanksgiving (United States): New England Thanksgivings

-Baker's "New England Thanksgiving" does not refer to an annual commemoration of the Pilgrim's 1621 harvest celebration.
+Baker's "New England Thanksgiving" does not refer to an annual commemoration of the Pilgrims' 1621 harvest celebration.
 In fact, that event had largely been forgotten for over a century.
-Bradford's "Of Plimoth Plantation" was not published until the 1850s and the booklet "Mourt's Relation" was typically summarized by other publications without the now-familiar thanksgiving story.
+Bradford's "Of Plymouth Plantation" was not published until the 1850s and the booklet "Mourt's Relation" was typically summarized by other publications without the now-familiar thanksgiving story.
 By the eighteenth century, the original booklet appeared to be lost or forgotten although a copy was later rediscovered in Philadelphia in 1820, with the first full reprinting in 1841.
 In that reprinting, in a footnote, the editor, Alexander Young, was the first person to describe the 1621 feast as the "first Thanksgiving", but this was only because he viewed it as similar to the traditions of New England Thanksgivings that had developed independently from it over the previous two hundred years.

 Those traditions, and the modern holiday, were born out of the gradual homogenization and, to a degree, secularization, of multiple, separate but related days of thanksgiving throughout New England.
 These days were often celebrated from early November to early to mid-December, in some cases functioning almost as a Calvinist alternative to Christmas, and typically involving a return to the family home, church services, a large meal and various diversions ranging from games and sports to formal balls.
-These celebrations were gradually disseminated throughout the US as New Englanders spread across the country, accelerating after the Civil War.
+These celebrations were gradually disseminated throughout the US as New Englanders spread across the country, and into Canada after Loyalist New Englanders settled there following the American Revolutionary War; this process accelerated after the Civil War.